0%

 venv\Scripts\activate.bat

-# What: Install Descope SDK and dotenv
+# What: Install the Descope SDK and python-dotenv.

 # How: